 Where can I legally scatter cremated remains?

 The scattering of cremated remains is still somewhat an unregulated practice.
 Cemeteries may offer scattering gardens but will charge you for the service.
-If you wish to scatter your loved one’s ashes somewhere scenic, public, and special, you just need to ensure you follow certain guidelines for dispersal and check any public land permit rules.
+If you wish to scatter your loved one’s ashes somewhere scenic, public, and special, you just need to follow certain dispersal guidelines and check any public land permit rules.

-Visit our Complete Guide to Scattering Cremated Remains for tips on how to safely scatter, where you can scatter – rules & regulations, and for ideas about creative ash scattering memorial tributes.
+Visit our Complete Guide to Scattering Cremated Remains for tips on how to scatter cremated remains safely, rules and regulations on where you can scatter, and ideas about creative ash scattering memorial tributes.

 For further reading about Cremation Services, we have an Ultimate Guide to Cremation and a section with Resources for Arranging a Cremation.